openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 - Deal with expansion of the single-node control-plane by adding more control-plane nodes

-- Deal with expansion of clusters that have been installed before the implementation of this enhancement (if possible, their expansion may be addressed by an upgrade followed with documentation outlining the steps that the user has to take to enable expansion, e.g. patch the default `IngressController` to have node selector targetting the master pool rather than the worker pool).

 - Adjust the baremetal platform to support single control-plane node installations.
 The baremetal platform solves the "floating ingress" issue by using virtual IP addresses/keepalived.